 The truth is that you'll need to think about the things you want to do online before launching your VPN.
 For example, do you want to unblock certain websites, stream media, download torrents, or simply browse the Web?
 Then, you have to think about the services that track your IP address and warn you of fraudulent activities.

 Things are better when it comes to P2P traffic.
-Since this activity doesn’t depend on specific servers, you are free to pick any country.
-Of course, there is also a list of the best countries to connect to using a VPN for this particular purpose.
-For additional information, we recommend reading our article on the best VPNs for torrenting.
+Since this activity doesn't depend on specific servers, you are free to pick any country.
+Of course, there is also a list of the best countries to connect to using a VPN for this particular purpose (as discussed just above).

 Do You Care About Maintaining Your Web Connection Speed?

-Which server you choose for connecting also depends on what kind of speeds you’ll need.
-If you want to stream movies in HD or even 4K, a slow or throttled connection won’t do the job.
+Which server you choose for connecting also depends on what kind of speeds you'll need.
+A slow or throttled connection won't do the job if you want to stream movies in HD or even 4K.
 It is why you need to pay attention to the location of the desired server.

 In general, you can achieve an almost throttle-free experience by using a server near your physical location.
-It means accessing a server in your own country or a neighboring country (if you live in Europe).
+It means accessing a server in your own country or a neighboring country (if you live in Europe, for example).
 Doing so will change your IP address, encrypt your data, and make you safe online.